 In chasing the problematic premise of implanted memories, this remake of the Schwarzenegger classic trips over its own action sequences in ways likely to make it totally forgettable.
 Rated PG-13.
 At Century and Colony Square.

 Trishna (Frieda Pinto) lives with her family in a village in Rajasthan, India’s largest state.
 As the eldest daughter, she works in a nearby resort to help pay the bills.
 Jay (Riz Ahmed, Four Lions) is the wealthy son of a property developer.
 When he takes up managing a resort at his father’s request, he meets Trishna at a dance and their fates cross.
 At Chez Artiste — Landmark Theatres

 See full review page 45.
 Rated PG-13.
 At Century, Colony Square and Twin Peaks.

 YOUR SISTER’S SISTER

 Mark Duplass (co-director of Jeff, Who Lives at Home and Cyrus) stars as Jack, a slacker who’s still emotionally unstable a year after his brother Tom’s death.
 When he makes a scene at a memorial party, Tom’s ex-girlfriend, Iris (Emily Blunt), offers her family cabin in the Pacific Northwest so Jack can seek catharsis in solitude.
-There, he runs into Iris’ sister, Hannah (Rosemarie DeWitt), a lesbian reeling from the abrupt end of a seven-year relationship.
-At Century and Denver FilmCenter/Colfax. — Landmark Theaters
+There, he runs into ensuring that the band would go out on top Iris’ sister, Hannah (Rosemarie DeWitt), a with the biggest and most ambitious concert lesbian reeling from the abrupt end of a sev- of its career.
+The instantly sold out, near en-year relationship.
+At Denver FilmCenter/ Colfax. — Landmark Theaters